Ads & Analytics

 In the form editor that opens, click the “Tracking” tab.

-Below the “Promote my form” toggle is where you can turn ad tracking on.
-Ad tracking is turned off by default, so click on the “Tracking code” dropdown where you can choose to keep ad tracking off (“No code”), apply your global tracking codes for all third-party ad services to the form (“Use global tracking code”), or customize ad tracking (“Customize”).
+Under the “Tracking” tab, click on the “Tracking code” dropdown where you can choose to keep ad tracking off (“No code”), apply your global tracking codes for all third-party ad services to the form (“Use global tracking code”), or customize ad tracking (“Customize”).

 When you turn on “Use global tracking code,” all of your global tracking codes will apply to this form.